TsailabBioinformatics/ProbeSearchV3/README.md

   2. Build the indices: `./bowtie/bowtie2-build <path_to_fasta> <index_name>`.
 Name the index (second parameter) the same name as you display the database on the frontend.
   3. Move the raw fasta file to the `data/` directory, and move the indexed fasta files to the `indices/` directory.
   4. Go the Express `app.js`, and add to `db_dictionary`, which facilitates a dictionary between the frontend name of the database and the location of the fasta file.

+#### Versions
+1. **V3**:
+   - Allows users to input primer/probe/gRNA sequences and select a set of genome databases.
+   - Upon submission, the app returns the result of the input read aligned against the selected genome using the Bowtie2 software.
+   - Provides an option to change the aligner to Razers3, primarily used for aligning with short reads.

+2. **V3.2**:
+   - Includes all features of V3.
+   - Additionally provides Gene Features and CDS Overlapping Info.

 #### Note:
 Make sure all the files - app.js, appV3.js, razers3.js, razers3V3.js and 717V2.js have update path according to respective directories.